 Things to do in Leticia Amazon Colombia

-1. Stroll along the Malecón, Leticia's river promenade
+1. Stroll along Leticia's scenic river promenade

 Take a scenic walk along Leticia’s river promenade, the Malecón, at noon.
 Sit down, have a cold beer or fresh juice, and marvel at the beauty of the sunset while watching canoes and boats pass.